Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: A Gradient Descent Algorithm

 \subsection{Discussion on Computational Complexity}

-There are 2 key computational steps of the algorithm - the first is Step \ref{calc_cost}, where the cost and the derivative is calculated in every gradient update.
-The second step is Step \ref{calc_final}, where the final imputed matrix $\bm{A}$ is derived with the imputed $\bm{S}$.
-We have the following theorem on the asymptotic complexity of both steps: \begin{theo} The computation complexity of Step \ref{calc_cost} in projImpute is $O(|\Omega|(p+m\alpha k+\frac{pk+k^3}{m\alpha}))$, where $|\Omega|$ is the number of samples given in the original matrix $\bm{A}$ and $\alpha=\frac{|\Omega|}{mn}$ is the percentage not missing.
-The computation complexity of Step \ref{calc_final} in projImpute is $O\left(|\Omega|\left(k^2+\frac{k}{\alpha}+\frac{k^3}{m\alpha}\right)\right)$. \end{theo} \proof We separate the proof for the two steps into two separate sections below.
+There are two key computational steps of the algorithm - Step \ref{calc_cost}, where the cost and the derivative is calculated in every gradient update, and Step \ref{calc_final} where the final matrix is calculated.
+We next derive the asymptotic complexity of such steps. \begin{prop} The computation complexity of Step \ref{calc_cost} in projImpute is where $|\Omega|$ is the number of samples given in the original matrix $\bm{A}$ and $\alpha=\frac{|\Omega|}{mn}$ is the percentage not missing.
+The computational complexity of Step \ref{calc_final} is \end{prop} \proof We analyze Steps \ref{calc_cost} and \ref{calc_final} separately.